Nadine Lustre: Musical influences

 Lustre is a fan of American popstar Lady Gaga, whom she once called her "ultimate idol".
 Discussing the popstar, Lustre has said, "She's very creative, she's out of this world.
 That's why I really love everything that she does.
 I love following her.
 I like her fashion sense, everything about her.
 Her creativity and her beauty, everything about her is just so unconventional.
 It's not the usual.
 It's really fascinating, and how talented she is."
 Sharing that she has seen Lady Gaga's Netflix documentary Gaga: Five Foot Two "over ten times", Lustre said, "She's real, she's honest.
 She's not afraid to show everyone who she really is, and I’m learning from that."
 Lustre has a tattoo on her finger that says "ohh la la", which is a reference to Lady Gaga's Bad Romance.

 Lustre has listed "Moments" by Jhené Aiko, "Way Back" by Amber Mark, "A Sky Full of Stars" by Coldplay, Army of Me by Bjork, and Digital Love by Daft Punk as the five songs that changed her life.
 When asked by Rappler to cite an album she thinks has shaped the 2010s, she answered Capacities by Up Dharma Down, saying, "The music and lyrics also speak to me in a way that I can never explain.
 Until now, I still listen to the whole album and it always feels like the first time listening to it."

 Lustre enjoys listening to "future bass, deep house, and the newer EDM sound that's going around".
 She has also referred to Rihanna, Ariana Grande, and Coldplay as her "all-time favorite artists.
 When making music, she considers Tinashe, Doja Cat, and Jhene Aiko as some of her inspirations.

-Personal Life
+Personal life

-Nadine is the cousin of former Sex Bomb Dancer & also singer turned actress Jopay Paguia-Zamora.
+Lustre is a known mental health advocate.
+She has been outspoken about issues and advocacies such as her advocacy for mental health awareness, her support for the environmental activist group Greenpeace, her call for women's independence, and the need for the government to address the 2020 COVID-19 crisis with "help, compassion and transparency, not threats and lies."
+She is also a vegan.

+Political views

+Lustre supported the Mamamayang Liberal (ML) party-list in the 2025 Philippine House of Representatives elections.